Electro-Corp/Turing-Complete-Language/readme.md

 # JBBFI (with IDE) (Java But Better, F*ck It)

 ## Known Errors/Bugs
- - parsecommands ignoring changes to i made in "if" section
  - addition of color broke editor output

 ## Changes to make